tsujisalju/portfolio/README.md

-## purrnama's portfolio source code
+## tsujisalju's portfolio source code

 Welcome!
 This is the source code for my portfolio website.
 It serves as a showcase for my artworks and projects, as well as an ongoing exercise to learn how to use Nextjs, Tailwindcss and write Typescript.
 I intentionally make it open source so I could share my cool findings with you.